 Nose

-racy aromas with floral notes and hints of red berries
+distinctive aromas with floral notes and hints of red berries

-fresh and powerful with a nice acidity
+fresh and full-bodied with a lovely acidity

 Serve